abpprkonsalting/SiCat/README.md

 Support for https traffic capture and redirection (as conflicting as this could be for user experience) is still under development.

-The project was stop at the begining of 2015.
+The project was stopped at the begining of 2015.